A writing tool for literature essays

 What makes a literature essay strong

+This is a writing workspace for literature essays — a place to plan, draft and refine a close-reading argument about a specific text.
 The difference between an A and a C in a literature course is almost always the same thing: whether the essay closely reads the text or summarizes it.
 Plot summary is what students default to when they have not figured out what they want to argue.
 Close reading is what they do once they have.
-The generator is built to skip the first mode and go directly to the second.
+The workspace is built to help you skip the first mode and go directly to the second.

 MLA in-text citations, a Works Cited page.
 Most English departments require MLA.
 The draft uses parenthetical page numbers for quotations and ends with a properly formatted Works Cited entry.
 Switch to APA or Chicago in the form if your course prefers.